mrafayaleem/gdx-sqlite/README.md

+The library is no longer maintained by the author.

 # gdx-sqlite

 gdx-sqlite is a cross-platform Libgdx extension for SQLite database handling.
 The extension abstracts databse handling to provide a unified method to handle database transacitons across multiple platforms while also adding SQLite support for desktop version of Libgdx application.